muratk3n/thirdwave/en/README.md

 ---

-The docu made it sound Afghanistan was a nuisance, a problem Gorbachev was sort stuck with..
+A docu I saw made it sound Afghanistan was a nuisance, a problem Gorbachev was sort stuck with..
 But actually Gorbacev was adamantly against that war, from the beginning.

 "The [Soviet] war in Afghanistan was a thorn in Gorbaceb's side [after he came to power]"